Eneswunbeaten/Flow.Launcher.Plugin.Todos/README.md

 Updated .NET framework to latest version utilized by Flow-Launcher Updated NuGet packages which resolved high severity vulnerability
 ### Optimized Codebase
-Restructured entire codebase for optimized performance, readability, and maintainability
+Restructured codebase for optimized performance, readability, and maintainability
 ### New Capabilities
 Added uncheck capability so todos marked completed can be marked uncompleted Added editing capbility for existing todo items allowing user to tweak todo descriptions as needed